stoeps13/connections-doc/source/user/files/t_files_find_files_fast.md

 2. Click **Recent** in the sidebar.
 If the sidebar is not already displayed, click the folder icon in the action bar to unhide it.

+    !!! note
-    **Note:** If you want more space to display files, you can hide the sidebar again by clicking the folder icon.
+    If you want more space to display files, you can hide the sidebar again by clicking the folder icon.

 3. To find a particular file, type its name in the box.